saurabhlanje/ROS2/ROS2_vs_ROS1.md

-Sure, here's the content of the .md file in a format that's suitable for GitHub:

 # Differences Between ROS1 and ROS2

 ROS2 is the successor to ROS1, and it includes several key differences that make it a more powerful and efficient platform for robotics development.
 Here are some of the main differences between ROS1 and ROS2: